Symphyotrichum robynsianum: Taxonomy

 Symphyotrichum robynsianum was formerly included in the large genus Aster as Aster robynsianum.
 However, this broad circumscription of Aster is polyphyletic and the North American asters are now mostly classified in Symphyotrichum and several other genera.
 No subspecies or varieties have been recognized within Symphyotrichum robynsianum.

 This species has often gone by the name Aster longifolius, but the type specimen for that name is a specimen of Symphyotrichum novi-belgii, and as such that name cannot be used for the plants now called S. robynsianum.
 In 1957, Jacques Rousseau, a Quebecois ethnobotanist, described Aster robynsianum based on a specimen from central Quebec, naming it after Walter Robyns, a director of the National Botanic Garden of Belgium.
 The name Symphyotrichum robynsianum was first used in 1997 by Luc Brouillet and Jacques Labrecque.

 Symphyotrichum robynsianum may have originated as hybrid between two other aster species, but its origin is not well understood.

 Distribution and habitat

-Symphyotrichum robynsianum is native to Manitoba, Ontario, Quebec, Michigan, Minnesota and Wisconsin.
+Symphyotrichum robynsianum is native to parts of Manitoba, Ontario, Quebec, Michigan, Minnesota and Wisconsin.
 It is typical of moist, open, sandy, gravelly or rocky habitats such as river and lake shores, and alvars.
 It is usually associated with calcareous habitats.

+Conservation

+As of August 2023, NatureServe listed S. robynsianum as Secure (G5) globally, last reviewed on 13 July 2016.
+On a US state and Canadian province basis, it listed the species as Vulnerable (S3) in Quebec; Critically Imperiled (S1) in Manitoba and Wisconsin; and, Secure (S5) in Ontario.
+Michigan and Minnesota have not been ranked.